Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Finite Presentability

 With generation done, we now move on to relations.
-We denote the set of words over the alphabet \(A\) by \(A^*\), and we will show that the congruence on the free monoid \(A^*\) defined by the natural quotient map onto \(nRel_{k,r}\) is generated by a finite set of relations. \begin{lemma} If \(A\) is the finite set of elements of \(nRel_{k, r}\) with depth at most 3, then there is a finite subset \(R\subseteq A^*\times A^*\) for which \(\langle A|R\rangle\) is a monoid presentation for \(nRel_{k, r}\). \end{lemma}
+We denote the set of words over the alphabet \(A\) by \(A^*\), and we will show that the congruence on the free monoid \(A^*\) defined by the natural quotient map onto \(n\operatorname{Rel}_{k,r}\) is generated by a finite set of relations.